cloudfoundry/community/toc/rfc/rfc-draft-multiple-github-orgs.md

 Github Organizations that the CFF TOC oversees: cloudfoundry and paketo.
 In the near future, we plan to add a third Github Organization: concourse.

-We MUST our documentation to reflect how we want to handle multiple Github organizations.
+We MUST update our documentation to reflect how we want to handle multiple Github organizations.

 ## Proposal